jmcorey/jmcorey.github.io/notes/3dp_software.md

 * how good are the automatically generated supports?
 * what does it do if you try to print something with walls thinner than nozzle?
 * can you postprocess gcode in user-selected language (slic3r supports this)
-* how fast does it generate the slices, vs how quickly they print
+* how fast does it generate the slices, and how quickly they print
+  * ideal visualization: an objective quality metric graph vs print speed
 * octoprint integration?
 * command-line mode available?

 ## Printer controller

 ### Franklin

+* firmware for printer
+* allows 3D printer to also be used for milling etc not just FDM

 ### Printrun